PecanProject/betydb-data-access/API/beta_API.md

   The metadata in the response contains the following three items:

-  * URI: The URI requested in the GET request
+  * URI: The URI requested in the GET request.

-  * timestamp: The date and time of the request
+  * timestamp: The date and time of the request.

   * count: The number of rows of data represented in the response or `null` if there was an error in the request.